Euler-like modelling of dense granular flows: application to a rotating drum: Application to simulated steady surface flows

 \subsection{Spatial distribution of the relevant continuous fields within the drum}

 Let us first determine the granular temperature field within the drum.
 Calling ${\bf c}_i(t)$ the instantaneous velocity of a bead $i$ at a given time $t$, the fluctuating part of the velocity $\delta {\bf c}_i(t)$ is defined as $\delta {\bf c}_i(t)={\bf c}_i(t)-{\bf v}(x,z)$ where ${\bf v}(x,z)$ is the mean velocity value on the cell $\Sigma(x,z)$ that contains the bead $i$.
 One can then associate a granular temperature $T_i(t)=\frac{1}{2}\delta c^2_i(t)$ to the considered bead.
 Figure \ref{fields}a shows a typical snapshot of the instantaneous temperature distribution within the drum as obtained using this procedure.
 Two phases can be clearly distinguished.
 Within the static phase, the temperature is very close to zero.
 Within the flowing layer, the spatial distribution of instantaneous local temperature shows large fluctuations, with hot and cold spots gathered in transient clusters of various sizes.
-This structure of hot/cold aggregates probably has its origin in the existence of ``jammed'' aggregates embedded in the flow, as evidenced in rotating drum experiments \cite{Bonamy02_prl}.
-Since we are primarily interested in steady averaged fields in relation with the theoretical framework developed in Sec. \ref{theory}, we focus on the spatial distribution of the temperature after averaging over the 400 snapshots of the sequence.
-The corresponding time-averaged temperature field is represented in Fig. \ref{fields}b.
+This structure of hot and cold aggregates probably has its origin in the existence of ``jammed'' aggregates embedded in the flow, as evidenced in rotating drum experiments \cite{Bonamy02_prl}.
+Since we are primarily interested in steady averaged fields in relation with the theoretical framework developed in section \ref{theory}, we focus on the spatial distribution of the temperature after averaging over the 400 snapshots of each of the 20 experiments performed for a given rotation velocity.
+The corresponding -- time and ensemble -- averaged temperature field is represented in figure \ref{fields}b.